-Alabama Course of Study: Work-Based Learning
+Alabama Course of Study: Work-Based Learning ACKNOWLEDGMENTS

-ACKNOWLEDGMENTS

 This document was developed by the Work-Based Learning Committee and Task Force of the 2020-2021 Alabama Career and Technical Education Course of Study Committee and Task Force, composed of middle school, high school, and college educators appointed by the Alabama State Board of Education and business and professional persons appointed by the Governor (Code of Alabama, 1975, §16-35-1).
-The Committee and Task Force began work in February 2020 and submitted the document to the Alabama State Board of Education for adoption at the March 2021 meeting.
+The Committee and Task Force began work in February 2020 and submitted the document to the Alabama State Board of Education for initial adoption at the March 2021 meeting.
+The revised version was approved at the Board's November 2023 meeting.